 - Follow instructions for mixing and injecting the medication.

-- Once mixed for injection, it should be used immediately or can be stored it in the refrigerator for up to 24 hours.
+- Once mixed for injection, it should be used right away or can be stored in the refrigerator for up to 24 hours.

 Disposal for either product: